Royal Hospital Chelsea - facing figure court from the south grounds on a bright clear day.

 • Human Resources Director – Mark Taylor;

-• Director of Public Engagement – Revd Martin Field.
+• Director of Public Engagement – Revd Martin Field;

-• Assistant Director of Audience Engagement - Kate Ainley-Marr
+• Assistant Director of Audience Engagement - Kate Ainley-Marr;

-The Executive Board meets formally on a monthly basis and includes in its meetings a review of current operations, management planning, budgetary position, key HR matters, policy development and the high-level risk register.
+The Executive Board meets formally on a regular basis and includes in its meetings a review of current operations, management planning, budgetary position, key HR matters, policy development and the high-level risk register.
 It is the practice for all members of the Executive Board also to attend the principal part of meetings of the Board of Commissioners.

 Senior staff remuneration

-Senior staff roles are treated in the same way as all other roles: they are market tested every year by an external expert and pitched at the median salary for the sector.
+Senior staff roles are treated in the same way as all other roles: they are market tested by an external expert and pitched at the median salary for the sector.
 The results and any recommendations on changes in remuneration are scrutinised by the Remuneration Committee and, if affordable, agreed by the full Board.
 Senior staff receive the same benefits (e.g. pensions) as other staff.

 MOD Funding Framework

 The Royal Hospital Chelsea is funded, in part, by Grant in Aid (GiA) made by the MOD.
-The current Framework agreement running from 1st April 2021 - 31st March 2024 can be found here.
+The current Framework agreement running from 1st April 2024 - 31st March 2029 can be found here.

 Caldicott Guardian